 The boys had returned to celebrate.
 Both their triumph over journalistic malpractice and exploitation of a tenuous host/executive producer relationship had been resounding successes.
 Fraction emerged from his office with drinks and gripped the gorilla's shoulder.

-"Sprinkles, we did god's work out there, today," Fraction said, trying to jam a lime into the bottle.
+"Sprinkles, we did god's work out there, today," Walker said.bottle.
 Sprinkles didn't respond, but his mask's dead ocular cavities clearly articulated his fury.

 "Kid, I hear we ruined your life," Walker exclaimed, accepting a beer from Fraction.

 "You didn't--" Nate started.

 "I just talked to Jamie, we one hundred percent ruined your life," Walker said.
 "But like I always say, if you set a girl scout on fire, it's up to you to put them out.

 "I teach at Columbia, we can make a transfer happen.
 If Ohio State decides to play hardball, we're not above making trouble with a bunch of gorillas.
 Real ones."